 My home showed a measure of 315ppm, compared to a general carbon dioxide concentration level in the Earth’s atmosphere reaching 400ppm this year, according to NASA.
 350ppm is regarded as an upper safety level, which suggests the air is cleaner indoors than outdoors.
 So much for convincing the kids how much healthier it is to be outdoors!

 More seriously, what it does reveal is that so-called greenhouse gases are not evenly distributed.
 If someone regards these measure as important, the Netatmo will help them make key decisions about their living and working environments.

-The Netatmo Weather Station for Smartphone is not cheap.
+Value for money The Netatmo Weather Station for Smartphone is not cheap.
 In the US it retails for between $140 and $170, so that a poor Rand exchange rate means it makes for a seriously expensive set of devices in South Africa.
 However, for those who already are inveterate gadget geeks, or have strong professional or hobbyist reasons for having this kind of data at their fingertips, it is well worth the investment.